tuxbox-neutrino/db-import/README.en.md

 `mv2mariadb` pulls the MediathekView movie list and writes it into MariaDB.
 It feeds the Neutrino Mediathek plugin.

+> Need help installing or running the backend?
+Follow the
+> [mediathek-backend README](../../README.en.md).
+The file you are reading now
+> focuses on mv2mariadb itself (build options, configuration, developer notes).

 Quickest path: run the [quickstart script](https://github.com/tuxbox-neutrino/mt-api-dev/blob/master/scripts/quickstart.sh) from the [mediathek-backend](https://github.com/tuxbox-neutrino/mediathek-backend) repo (`vendor/mt-api-dev/scripts/quickstart.sh`).
 It asks for DB credentials (or